frankshearar/Home/Package-Type.md

 ### Existing packages

 Treatment of existing packages will not change.
-Since the notion of type is not a single-valued or required concept, existing packages need to type to be inferred.
+Since the notion of type is not a single-valued or required concept, existing packages do not need any type to be explicitly added or even inferred.

 ### Multiple types